zamicol/InternetCitizenBillOfRights/Internet Citizen Bill of Rights.md

 Internet Citizen Bill of Rights
 ===============================
-An open enumeration of the natural rights empowering all individuals reflected by the technological realities of the Internet and networked intelligence.
-Proper acknowledgement of these natural rights should embrace the guarantee of individual security in their abilities protected from artificial mutability, limitation, or infringement by external entities.
+An open enumeration of the natural rights empowering all individuals reflected by the technological realities of the Internet.

 ## Freedom to Create
 Freedom of personal autonomy to conceive, design, and produce.